m133225/m133225.github.io/_posts/2016-04-09-search-algorithms.markdown

 The main technique commonly used is __cellular decomposition__.
 In other words, break down the space into cells (or grids).
 Doing this will result in 3 types of cells:

 - Completely blocked
-  - Basically, obstacle occupied the whole cell
+  - Basically, obstacle occupies the whole cell
 - Partially blocked
   - Cell is half-occupied by an obstacle
 - Empty